coleman-wma/Active-Learning-for-Auditory-Hierarchy/README.md

 Experiment 3 also involved an analysis of a number of different feature representations.
 This code makes it easy to run a series of CV tests to compare performance.

 #### egal_functions.py
 A code implementation of the EGAL algorithm.
+EGAL identifies dense clusters of unlabelled instances which are furthest from already labelled instances.
+The selected instances can be presented to an oracle for labelling.

 #### munging_functions.py
 Various data munging functions to implement clustering, EGAL and USAL.